Laminated Brass

 Common Challenges of Laminated Brass

-While laminated brass offers numerous advantages, it is important to be aware of its limitations in certain applications:
+While this brass offers numerous advantages, it is important to be aware of its limitations in certain applications:

 - Production Costs